KBLAgents/agentic-upskilling/modules/evaluation/outline.md

 ### 1. Introduction to Generative AI Evaluation

 - **Why Evaluate Generative AI Applications?**
-Importance of evaluation for quality, safety, governance, and ethical use[^1].
+Importance of evaluation for quality, safety, governance, and ethical use.

 ---